Oranga Tamariki social worker apologises after 'joke' to mum about bonuses for uplifting children

-An Oranga Tamariki social worker joked to a mother "we get bonuses for children taken into care" whose daughter was later uplifted.
+An Oranga Tamariki social worker joked to a mother about getting bonuses for taking children into care.
+Three weeks later that mother's child was uplifted.

 The worker, also a supervisor, apologised in a letter to the mother after a complaint was laid.